smayadev/django-url-shortener/README.md

 This app will shorten it to something like: http://127.0.0.1/G7dt9mY (of course the protocol and domain may differ in your scenario).

-Redis caching is utilized for the short path and the timeout can be adjusted in .env.
+Redis caching is utilized for the shortened URL and the timeout can be adjusted in .env.

 ClickHouse and RabbitMQ are being used to implement click tracking, this is WIP.